OliverCai0/Hydrophobicity_Correlation/README.md

 usage: Hydrophobicity.py [-h] [-w SIZE] [-e ERROR] [-n OUTPUT_SIZE]
                          input_reference input_test output

-[-w Size] : modifies the size of interest for the windows
+[-w Size] : modifies the size of interest for the windows (default is 7)

-[-e Error] : modifies the error range when matching areas with the preestablished sequences
+[-e Error] : modifies the error range when matching areas with the preestablished sequences (default is .1)

-[-n Output_Size] : modifies the number of sequences desired from the output
+[-n Output_Size] : modifies the number of sequences desired from the output (default is 5)

 input_reference: FASTA file format - a collection of sequences used to establish valid areas of interest and their hydropathy ranges to measure correlation.